sguir/ppgcourse/exercise_BP.md

 ```

-Run **the first** (simu.hgdp_1000) of the two simulation experiments with different number of replicates: 1000 and 100000 replicates
+Run **only the first** (simu.hgdp_1000) of the two simulation experiments with different number of replicates (experiment1=1000 and experiment2=100000 replicates)
+* We are not going to run the second one for a matter of time
 ```R
 simu.hgdp_1000 <- simulate.baypass(omega.mat=omega_s1, nsnp=1000, sample.size=hgdp.data$NN, beta.pi=pi.beta.coef, pi.maf=0, suffix="hgdp_pods_1000")